Requests are fulfilled exclusively for the Tulane community. Only verified Tulane email addresses will be answered.

 Please allow two business days for a response to your workshop request.
 Additionally, due to the amount of preparation needed, we need two weeks to fulfill your request.
 Therefore, please provide a workshop date that is at least two weeks in the future.

-Information Table – TUPHEs can do information tables at event to cover a variety of topics.
+TUPHE Information Table – TUPHEs can provide information tables at event to cover a variety of topics.
 Please provide details in the comment section below.
 Specifics: presented by TUPHEs.

 Calm Your Waves – Mindfulness is an established practice proven to decrease stress and anxiety, while enhancing a sense of well-being.
 In this one-hour workshop attendees will learn the fundamentals of mindfulness, be guided through exercises, and discuss realistic strategies to bring mindfulness into their daily lives.
 Specifics: <20 people; one hour; presented by pro-staff; quiet and closed off location required.